 Information for Parents

-Preventive education is an active and substantial part of the office.
-Our attorneys make large presentations each semester including, Know the Law, Know your Rights, Renting 101, and 10 Rules for Dealing With Police.
+- Preventive education is an active and substantial part of the office.
+Our attorneys make large presentations each semester including, Know the Law, Know your Rights, and Renting 101.
 They also make frequent presentations to student organizations, residence halls and floors, campus offices, and other University of Iowa campus partners.
-Timely, relevant information is posted on social media (Facebook, Twitter).
+Timely, relevant information is posted on our social media pages (Instagram, Facebook, Twitter) @uistudentlegal.

 Free, confidential legal advice is another service that the office provides.
 We are here to advise and educate students as to their legal rights and responsibilities.

 Our role as legal advisors is to improve the comfort level of students regarding their legal matters so they can focus on their educational goals.

 SLS provides in-court representation for students in many areas of criminal and civil law.
 This protects the students from being at an unfair disadvantage in the court system, as well as saving them valuable time and money.
 Representation is limited to cases in Johnson County, Iowa.

 The hourly rate charged by local attorneys is around $200.
 Representation for a criminal charge can run anywhere from $750 - $2,000 for a simple or serious misdemeanor charge that settles without a trial.
 Hiring a private attorney for a small claims trial would be cost-prohibitive.
 Once the retainer, filing, and service fees are paid it would leave little if any, leftover for the student at the end of the suit.

 SLS has a flat fee schedule (no hourly rate) so you know what the cost of our services will be upfront.
 Our retainer fee is approximately 20% of that of a private attorney.